 Classical Piano

-Auditions are required for placement in one of our studios, and are normally held during the weekend following the first week of classes.
-For more detailed information and to register your interest in auditioning, please fill out the form at this link: https://bit.ly/uva-piano
+Classical piano lessons are offered by audition on a space-available basis.
+Auditions are normally held at the beginning of each semester.
+For more detailed information and to express your interest in auditioning, please follow this link: https://bit.ly/uva-piano

 Jazz and Non-Classical Piano

 In Jazz and Nonclassical Piano we will: Study the masters; Learn standard jazz repertoire; Learn to play songs by ear; Learn about improvisation; Ideas for playing in group settings.
-If you have questions or want more informaton about Jazz and non-classical piano lessons please contact Calvin Brown (calvinebrown@gmail.com).
-More informaion about Calvin Brown.
+If you have questions or want more information about Jazz and non-classical piano lessons please contact Calvin Brown (calvinebrown@gmail.com).
+More information about Calvin Brown.

-The University of Virginia Department of Music holds placement auditions for study with members of the Classical / Music Theater Voice faculty.
+The University of Virginia Department of Music holds placement auditions each semester for study with members of the Classical / Music Theater Voice faculty.
 Students may request a specific teacher in the space provided on the audition form.
-(We do our best to honor all such requests as space is available.)
-Biographical listings for all voice faculty can be found at http://music.virginia.edu/faculty/lessons.
+Biographical listings for all voice faculty can be found on the departmental website. https://music.virginia.edu/faculty-lessons

 No audition is required - contact Stephanie Nakasian at nakasian@virginia.edu to schedule a mutually convenient timeslot for your live in-person lessons.